mcmil/wuff-skeleton/README.md

 To generate an executable `*.bat` run the `gradlew build` command.
 The `*.bat` will be generated in `wuff-skeleton\build\output\pl.cmil.wuff.skeleton-...` directory.

 ##From scratch
+This approach is only valid if you already have gradle or a gradle wrapper.

 The scaffolding code in this repository can be generated from this `build.gradle` file:

 ```gradle